Northern Cardinals

 searches for a nest site.
 They carry nesting material in

 their beaks, as they call back and forth to each other.
-They prefer to build their nest in shrubbery

-shaped nest in 3 to 9 days.
-Nesting
+female, who will build a cup shaped nest in 3 to 9 days.

-leaves, moss, rags, and other debris.
+dead leaves, moss, rags, and other debris.

-The female will lay between two, and five white or
+The female will lay between two, and five

-be able to fly well in about 20 days.
+will be able to fly well in about 20 days.

 Two, three, or four broods may be raised in a breeding season.